Who is this guide for?

 Display Suggested will check the email subject line to see if it can identify a client and matter no, it will also check to see if it can identify any email address in the original email compared to the client’s email, matter email, any dossier email, also, any contact or organisation email linked to dossier fields.
 This feature can save time searching for the correct client and matter to export the email to.

-Any replies to email sent using the new message panel may be automatically filed
+Any replies to email sent using the new email panel within Outlook using the connector may be automatically filed into the clients matter history.

 Right click the message and select OspreyTM > Autofile…